Knowlton Ames

 Knowlton Lyman "Snake" Ames (May 27, 1868 – December 23, 1931) was an American football player and coach.
 He played for Princeton University from 1886 to 1889, and the Chicago Athletic Association, in 1892.
-Playing for the Princeton Tigers, Ames was selected to the 1889 College Football All-America Team as a fullback.
+Playing for the Princeton Tigers, Ames was selected to the 1889 All-America college football team as a fullback.
 In 1891 and 1892, he was the head football coach at Purdue University.
 He is also credited as the first head football coach at Northwestern University.
+Ames was inducted into the College Football Hall of Fame as a player in 1969.

 Biography

 College career

 At Princeton, Ames scored 730 points for the Tigers from 1886 to 1889, including 62 touchdowns.
 The achievement of scoring 730 points is an unofficial college football career record, although only records set since the NCAA began keeping records in 1937 are considered official.
 He was named to the first-ever All-America team in 1889.

 Coaching career

 After graduation, Ames became the head coach for Purdue University, where he led the Boilermakers to a 12–0 record over two years.

 Ames was hired as the first ever coach of the Northwestern Wildcats in 1891, and coached three games before taking leave to become the coach at Purdue.
 Northwestern credits Ames as the head coach for the 1891 and 1892 seasons with a total record of 7–5–5.